 Analysis

 Calls were defined as any discrete, aberrant or variable call or whistle.
 Buzzes were defined as a series of independent (not attached to a call) clicks so close together that individual clicks could not be discerned from one another.
-S37 is an example of a buzz attached to a call; in that case the buzz was counted as a call not a buzz.
+S37 is an example of a buzz attached to a call; in that case therefore the buzz was counted as a call not a buzz.

 The total number of calls occurring during the six minutes before and after a direction change was acquired by importing a .wav file to Audacity and simultaneously watching the continuous spectrogram and listening to the recording.
 Every time a call was heard it was marked down so a final tally could be taken of all the calls during the six minute analyzed period.
 To get call rates the total number of calls for the six minutes before and six minutes after the direction change was divided by the number of whales present and the six minutes over which the calls were recorded.
 This data was square root transformed, to normalize the variance, before running a paired t-test.